ElliePHP/HttpClient/README.md

 **Error Handling:**

-The `attach()` method will throw an `InvalidArgumentException` if:
-- The file path doesn't exist
-- The file is not readable
-- The provided value is not a file path or resource
+The `attach()` method will throw an `InvalidArgumentException` if the file path doesn't exist, the file is not readable, or the provided value is not a file path or resource.

 ```php
 use ElliePHP\Components\HttpClient\Http;